mlswg/mls-architecture/draft-ietf-mls-architecture.md

 elements of the messaging system, as described in the remainder of this section.

-Generally, MLS is designed under the assumption that the transport layer is present to protect metadata and privacy in general, while the MLS protocol is providing stronger guarantees such as confidentiality, integrity and authentication guarantees.
-Stronger properties such as deniability can also be achieved in specific architecture designs.
+Generally, MLS is designed under the assumption that the transport layer is present to keep metadata private, while the MLS protocol provides confidentiality, integrity and authentication guarantees of the application data (which could pass through multiple systems).
+Additional properties such as deniability could also be achieved in specific architecture designs.

 ## Assumptions on Transport Security Links

-As discussed above, MLS provides the highest level of security when its messages are delivered over a secure transport.
+As discussed above, MLS provides the highest level of security when its messages are delivered over an encrypted transport.
 Any secure channel, such as QUIC {{?RFC9000}}, TLS {{?RFC8446}}, can be used to transport MLS messages.
 However, the MLS protocol is designed to consider the following